-La Hoya, Esquel Argentina
+La Hoya Esquel Argentina

 La Hoya Ski Resort in Argentina may be poco, but when it comes to history it is big.
 In the 1930s, a few decades after Butch Cassidy and the Sundance Kid made their mark on the region, skiers made the pilgrimage to La Hoya to make the most of the matchless splendour of “the valley”.
-Part of the charm of La Hoya is that it still feels like a step back in time.
+Part of the charm of La Hoya (pronounced La Orja) is that it still feels like a step back in time.

 La Hoya Ski and Snowboard Terrain